L0r3nz-H/github-unstar/readme.md

    - Loads the JSON data.
    - Compares the `starred_at` date against the current date minus 365 days.
    - Iterates through the old repositories and sends `DELETE` requests to the GitHub API.
-   - Includes a `0.5s` delay between requests to avoid API rate limiting.
+   - Includes a `0.5s` delay between requests to avoid API rate limiting - which can be added if necessary

 ## Disclaimer